Parnassus plays

 The second and third plays are sometimes referred to as Part One and Part Two of The Return from Parnassus.

+The trilogy raises an Elizabethan question: After college – what comes next?
+Francis Bacon in his essay "Of Seditions and Troubles" pointed to a 16th-century problem – universities were producing more scholars than there were opportunities for them.
+The University Wits – Lily, Marlowe, Green, Peele, Nashe and Lodge – were scholars who found employment in theatre, not perhaps their first choice, but there was little else for them.
+Their great education tended to discourage them from taking up the humble trades of their fathers.
+The Parnassus plays may not provide a solution, but they at least illustrate the fears of such ambitious young scholastic dreamers.

 For the most part, the plays follow the experiences of two students, Philomusus and Studioso.
 The first play tells the story of two pilgrims on a journey to Parnassus.
 The plot is an allegory understood to represent the story of two students progressing through the traditional course of education known as the trivium.
 The accomplishment of their education is represented by Mount Parnassus.
 The second play drops the allegory and describes the two graduates' unsuccessful attempts to make a living, as does the third play, which is the only one that was contemporaneously published.
 New in the third play is the serious treatment of issues regarding censorship.

 It has been said that this trilogy of plays "in originality and breadth of execution, and in complex relationship to the academic, literary, theatrical and social life of the period, ranks supreme among the extant memorials of the university stage", and that they are "among the most inexplicably neglected key documents of Shakespeare's age".